Airbus A320 family: Second generation (NEO: New Engine Option)

 The A320neo (neo for new engine option) is an incremental development launched on 1 December 2010, making its first flight on 25 September 2014 and introduced by Lufthansa on 25 January 2016.
 Re-engined with CFM International LEAP-1A or Pratt & Whitney PW1000G engines and with large sharklets, it was designed to be 15% more fuel efficient.
 Its three variants are based on the previous A319, A320 and A321.
 Airbus received 6,031 orders by March 2018 and delivered 318 by May 2018.
 The original family was renamed A320ceo, for current engine option.
-As of July 2024, IndiGo has 173 Airbus A320neos under service, making it the largest operator of this type of aircraft.
+As of July 2024, IndiGo has 173 Airbus A320neos in service, making it the largest operator of this type of aircraft.

 Replacement airliner

 In 2006, Airbus was studying a future replacement for the A320 series, tentatively dubbed as NSR or "New Short-Range aircraft".
 The follow-on aircraft to replace the A320 was to be named A30X.
 In 2007, Airbus North America President Barry Eccleston stated that the earliest the aircraft could have been available was 2017.
 In January 2010, John Leahy, Airbus's chief operating officer-customers, stated that an all-new single-aisle aircraft was unlikely to be constructed before 2024 or 2025.

+Airbus announced in July 2026 that it will test an A321neo with wing extensions as part of the "Wing of Tomorrow" programme, which is researching high-span wings for its next-generation single-aisle aircraft.
+Each extension will extend the wing by 4-5 m on each side and replicate a folding wing in the fully-extended position.
+The flight testing will commence in the second half of 2027 and will last for about three years.